My Quiet Kitchen

 What is Korean BBQ Sauce made of?

-labeled photo of the ingredients in Korean barbecue sauce.
+Labeled photo of the ingredients in Korean BBQ sauce.

-• soy sauce - we wanted really bold flavor here and used regular soy sauce.
-Feel free to use a low-sodium variety.
-You can always add more or adjust the saltiness if needed.
+• soy sauce - I wanted really bold flavor here and used regular soy sauce.
+Feel free to use a low-sodium variety, if needed.
+You can always add more or adjust the saltiness later.
+Gluten-free tamari is another option, or Shoyu, Japanese-style soy sauce.

-• rice vinegar - I prefer plain rice vinegar; if all you have is "seasoned" rice vinegar, that works fine here, too.
+• rice vinegar - I prefer plain rice vinegar; if all you have is "seasoned" rice vinegar, which is sweetened, that works fine for this recipe.

-• ginger - if all you have is an old, dried up nub of ginger that's been hanging around on the counter for a while, it's a good idea to head to the grocery store.
-You want fresh ginger root that's very fragrant and moist when grated or minced.
+• ginger - if all you have is a dry-looking old nub of ginger that's been hanging around on the kitchen counter too long, it's time to head to the grocery store.
+For the best flavor, you want fresh ginger root that's very fragrant and moist when grated or minced.

 • garlic - you'll need 2 or 3 cloves, depending on their size.